learn-co-students/sinatra-activerecord-associations-v-000/README.md

 #### Creating objects

-After setting our associations, we can create a cat and a owner and save them to our database.
+After setting our associations, we can create a cat and an owner and save them to our database.
 Try using Tux to play around.
 Create objects, view them, edit them, delete them!

 ```ruby
 sophie = Owner.create(name: "Sophie")